n-long/WGApipeline/README.md

 * -c -- number of cores
 * -o -- output directory

 In the BUSCO output directory, retrieve all of the exon annotations (other options include gene, transcript, intron, start_codon, stop_codon).
-Since these orthologs are under single-copy control, it is prudent to remove any Duplicated entries in the full_table_genomename file to avoid inferences drawn from sequencing artifacts.
+Since these orthologs are under single-copy control, it is prudent to remove any Duplicated entries in the full_table_*  file to avoid inferences drawn from sequencing artifacts.

 `#!/bin/bash`
+`cd output_folder`
 `grep -v "Duplicated" full_table_* > good_table`
 `grep -r 'CDS' gffs/ | sed 's/gffs.*://g' | awk '$3 ~ /CDS/'  > cds`
 `awk 'NR==FNR{a[NR]=$0;next}{for (i in a){split(a[i],x," ");if ($3==x[1]&&x[4]>=$4&&x[5]<=$5)print x[1],x[2],$1,x[4],x[5],x[6],x[7],x[8],x[9] >> "cds.gff"}}' OFS='\t' cds good_table`